Tall Tale (film): Plot

 When Stiles catches up with to Daniel with his men having subdued Pecos, Paul, and John, he entices Daniel to give up the deed by filling him with doubts about the heroes.
 Daniel then sees a vision of the Paradise Valley inhabitants being forced to help with Stiles' development.
 Just then, Daniel wakes up in the boat realizing it was just a dream with the ropes having not come undone.
 He ventures towards Stiles' train who was about to head out into the lands.

 Daniel confronts Stiles, the railroad magnate, and Stiles' henchmen as they attempt to run him over, until John arrives and holds the train.
 Stiles orders his men to kill them, but Pecos arrives and shoots off their trigger fingers, and the townsfolk join in to help, while Paul, who went inside while nobody noticed, cuts down the mine poles.
 Daniel then finishes off the last pole, killing Stiles and his men in the resulting cave-in and the crowd cheers for him.

 Daniel then returns to the farm and admits to his recuperated dad that the stories were true and their land is important.
-Paul, Babe, and John, his mule Cold Molasses, and Pecos show up to say goodbye to Daniel.
+Paul, Babe, John, his mule Cold Molasses, and Pecos show up to say goodbye to Daniel.
 As Paul and John disappear with their animals, Pecos leaves his horse Widow-Maker to Daniel and twirls his lasso at a twister for his departure as Jonas witnesses it.

 Cast

 Production

 Caravan Pictures optioned the spec script for Tall Tale by the two writers Steven L. Bloom and Robert Rodat for $200,000 with a reported purchase price of $650,000-$750,000 in March 1993.
 Producer Joe Roth then offered the script to director Jeremiah S. Chechik who accepted as he was intrigued by the underlying themes of "the end" of the Old West with the advent of industrialization, and likened the film to The Wizard of Oz in how it played to adults as well as children.

-In August 1993, it was announced Patrick Swayze and Scott Glenn both joined the film.
+In August 1993, Patrick Swayze and Scott Glenn both joined the film.

 Principal photography began on September 12, 1993.
 Filming locations included the California sites of Disney Ranch and Melody Ranch in Santa Clarita, Fillmore, and Barstow, as well as Vasquez Rocks State Park near Agua Dulce.
-Other locations included Roaring Fork Valley in Colorado, Utah's Monument Valley, and Lake Powell and Glen Canyon in Arizona.

-Filming was completed on December 16, 1993.
+Other locations included Roaring Fork Valley in Colorado, Utah's Monument Valley and San Juan River, and Lake Powell and Glen Canyon in Arizona.
+Filming was completed two months later on December 16.